Nigar Awards: Ceremony

-Instead of the usual practice of envelope opening, the award committee prints the names of the winners on the back of the invitation cards that are sent to all invitees.
+Instead of the usual practice of envelope opening, the awards committee prints the names of the winners on the back of the invitation cards that are sent to all invitees.
 This removes the charm of suspenseful moments for the attendees.
-Despite all this, the award committee has strict rules of only considering the candidacy of those films and television shows that are nominated for the awards and their copies are provided by the filmmakers or distributors to the Awards Committee of Nigar Awards.
+Despite all this, the awards committee has strict rules of only considering the candidacy of those films and television shows that are nominated for the awards and their copies are provided by the filmmakers or distributors to the Awards Committee of Nigar Awards.
 The Nigar Awards are also known for their impartial assessment and unbiased attitude as compared with other high-level awards in Pakistan for the public entertainment media.
+The awards committee had poets, scholars, film producers and senior actors from all over Pakistan.
 Another prominent factor of the awards is that, over time, various categories from both television and film industry that have been included to cover such subjects as Urdu, Punjabi and Pashto and Sindhi films.

 Categories

 The Nigar Awards are divided into Urdu, Pashto, Punjabi and Sindhi sections, which each section having several categories: